Wakoma/OfflineAI/README.md

 <p align="center"><img alt="dish" src="https://raw.githubusercontent.com/Wakoma/wakoma-assets/refs/heads/main/general-assets/wakoma-photos/dishmp.jpg" height="auto" width="800"></p>

-This repository is intended to be catalog of local, offline, and open-source AI (including machine learning and generative AI) tools and approaches, for enhancing community-centered connectivity and education, particularly in areas without accessible, reliable, or afforable internet.
+This repository is intended to be catalog of local, offline, and open-source AI (including machine learning and generative AI) tools and approaches, for enhancing community-centered connectivity and education, particularly in areas without accessible, reliable, or affordable internet.

 **If your objective is to harness AI without reliable or affordable internet, on a standard consumer laptop or desktop PC, or phone, there should be useful resources for you in this repository.**